-Each class has a reading area, which the children are encouraged to access daily.
-The Reading Area provides opportunities for them to recommend books to their peers, as well as to read books recommended by their class teacher.
 We as a school participate in World book day each year and have an embedded Reading for pleasure culture.
 We have Adult Reading Champions, who support 1:1 Reading across the school.

 STAR is used for Reading assessment and progress measures, by teachers and TAs throughout the school.
 Moderation Sessions are held at the end of each term.
 Running records and 1:1 reading provide further evidence to support teacher assessment, teachers are advised to carry these out at least once a term.
 Teacher also use optional SATS and past papers along with Rising Stars Reading assessment to help support their teacher judgements.

 A great emphasis at our school is placed on Reading and particularly the ways in which we can celebrate and share reading experiences with one another.